taneishi/PCA/README.md

 T = X * W
 ```

-By the way, the computational complexity of eigendecomposition of a square matrix of order $n$ should theoretically be close to $O(n^2)$, but in practice it is about $O(n^3)$ due to the calculation of the covariance matrix $C$ in advance.
+By the way, the computational complexity of eigendecomposition of a square matrix of order $n$ should theoretically be close to $O(n^2)$, but in practice it is about $O(n^3)$ due to the approximate calculation.
 Therefore, PCA is mostly implemented in practical use using *singular value decomposition*, SVD, which has the computational complexity of $O(n^3)$.

 The SVD for $X$ is given by